Frances Perkins: Legacy

 Perkins is famous for being the first woman cabinet member, as well as from her policy accomplishments.
-She was heavily involved with many issues associated with the social safety net including, the creation of social security, unemployment insurance in the United States, the federal minimum wage, and federal laws regulating child labor.
+She was heavily involved with many issues associated with the social safety net including, the creation of Social Security, unemployment insurance in the United States, the federal minimum wage, and federal laws regulating child labor.

+Frances Perkins championed the rights of immigrants.
+In her role as cabinet secretary, she facilitated the immigration of thousands of Jews to the U.S. from Germany and other European nations who were escaping Nazi persecution in the 1930s—including hundreds of Jewish children in collaboration with German Jewish Children's Aid—all in the face of American antisemitism and a restrictive immigration system.

 In 1967, the Telluride House and Cornell University's School of Industrial and Labor Relations established the Frances Perkins Memorial Fellowship.
 In 1982, Perkins was inducted into the National Women's Hall of Fame.
 In 2015, Perkins was named by Equality Forum as one of their 31 Icons of the 2015 LGBT History Month.
 In 2019, she was announced as among the members of the inaugural class of the Government Hall of Fame.
-Also that year, Elizabeth Warren used a podium built with wood salvaged from the Perkins homestead.
+Also that year, Elizabeth Warren used a podium built with wood salvaged from the Perkins Homestead.

 Character in historical context

-As the first woman to become a member of the presidential cabinet, Perkins had an unenviable challenge: she had to be as capable, as fearless, as tactful, and as politically astute as the other Washington politicians, in order to make it possible for other women to be accepted into the halls of power after her.
+Perkins’s leadership has had a profound impact on women’s history in the United States by leading the way for women as they assume powerful roles in government.
+Yet, as the first woman to become a member of the presidential cabinet, Perkins had an unenviable challenge: she had to be as capable, as fearless, as tactful, and as politically astute as the other Washington politicians, in order to make it possible for other women to be accepted into the halls of power after her.

 Perkins had a cool personality that held her aloof from the crowd.
 On one occasion, however, she engaged in some heated name-calling with Alfred P. Sloan, the chairman of the board at General Motors.
 During a punishing United Auto Workers strike, she phoned Sloan in the middle of the night and called him a scoundrel and a skunk for not meeting the union's demands.
 She said, "You don't deserve to be counted among decent men.
 You'll go to hell when you die."
 Sloan's late-night response was one of irate indignation.

-Her achievements indicate her great love of workers and lower-class groups, but her Boston upbringing held her back from mingling freely and exhibiting personal affection.
+Her achievements indicate her great love of workers and lower-class groups, but her conservative upbringing held her back from mingling freely and exhibiting personal affection.
 She was well-suited for the high-level efforts to effect sweeping reforms, but never caught the public's eye or its affection.